Sgt. Stubby: An American Hero: Stubby & Friends

 Stubby & Friends is a free web comic written by Scott Christian Sava (Animal Crackers, The Dreamland Chronicles, Spider-Man) and illustrated by Tracy Bailey (The Dreamland Chronicles, Kung Fu Panda).
 The first printed anthology was released in October 2020.

 Stubby: The Series

 An animated television series was announced as being in development, which would act as a prequel to the film and focus on Stubby's life as a street dog in New Haven, Connecticut circa 1915–1917.
-The filmmakers have stated Charlie Chaplin's The Kid as a source of inspiration to tell the story of kids and animals living on the outskirts of an industrial capitol of the early 20th century through a series of comedic misadventures.
+The filmmakers have stated Charlie Chaplin's The Kid as a source of inspiration to tell the story of kids and animals living on the outskirts of an industrial capital of the early 20th century through a series of comedic misadventures.
 The series development team was announced as being led by Scott Christian Sava and David Wise (Teenage Mutant Ninja Turtles, Batman: The Animated Series).
 However, Wise died in early 2020, less than four months after the project was announced, and there have been no further updates on the status of the project in the years since.